yecril71pl/cpp-docs.pl-pl/docs/standard-library/match-results-class.md

 ### <a name="remarks"></a>Uwagi

-Element typedef jest synonimem argument szablonu `Alloc`.
+Typedef jest synonimem dla argumentu szablonu *alokacji*.

 ### <a name="example"></a>Przykład